 Ikari House | Christmas Island | Q&A

 Many saltwater fly fishing anglers have heard of Christmas Island.
-This gives you some kind of indication on what this destination is going to be like.
+This gives you some kind of indication of what this destination is going to be like.
 Originally Christmas Island was very well known as a Bonefish destination.
 However, as time went on more anglers started to visit this magical island and some of us started to explore other possibilities such as fly fishing for Giant Trevally.
 At the time this was considered a pastime for only mad fly anglers as people thought you could never hook and land such fish on fly fishing tackle.
 Oh, how we have changed and destroyed that myth over these past years.
 If you have ever considered if Christmas Island was for you make sure you read the below details, then call us in our offices on 01603 407596.

 Where is the destination?